 This idea takes the repertoire chosen as a starting point.
 The score, in essence, can be the starting point for the ability to learn to paraphrase it, to be able to reduce it and transform it to something else, to transpose it, to be able to embellish when necessary or even to recompose it.
-This is a useful skill to have in addition to being able to read and perform music notation exact from the music score.
-The whole point is to train the ear in relation to the inherent knowledge of the instrument but also the awareness of phrasing, articulation, melodic contour, rhythmic shape, harmony and appropriate organ registration etc..
-It includes all the elements of improvisation but within the stylistic content of the chosen repertoire and within the context of the piece that is the starting point.
-Often, … read more »
+This is a useful skill to have in addition to the very important skill of being able to read and perform music notation exact, accurate and precise from a music score as the composer intended.
+Following a lead sheet, original score or similar, facilitating an ‘own interpretation’ giving rise to a personalised arrangement by changing melody, harmony, rhythm, styles, voicing and registration.
+This maximises the use of musical imagination rather than simply reproducing music exactly as the composer intended.
+The whole point is to train the … read more »

 I used to have a different piano teacher that wasn’t very good as he never explained anything to me and didn’t teach me how to read the notes.
 Because of this we decided to try piano lessons with Michael Spacie and I noticed how much better he was than my other one as he explains everything and taught me to read the notes and music.
 Now I really enjoy my piano lessons and always look forward to them.
 Alexander Teufel (Student) Susanne Teufel writes: Before Alexander started piano lessons with Michael, he used to go somewhere else.
 But after 6 months of music lessons he still couldn’t read the music properly and I often had to help Alexander with practising, because he didn’t know how to tackle a piece of music.
 He got every lesson a new piece for homework, … read more »

 It is a huge joy to pick out a tune and harmonise it using an array of keys and chord patterns and playing it in a range of styles and understanding how the music works from the inside out.
 Playing tunes that people enjoy but in one’s own style, putting an organ twist on each tune showing the versatility of the player with a bit of humour and fun involved is a good test of musicianship and a connection with the music.
-Improvisations can include changes in register, changes of mode and key, unpredictable modulations, additions of accompaniment patterns, modifying a left hand passage and composing a new right hand, simple to complex variations, clusters, glissandi, chromaticism, cadential progression, unexpected swerves of harmony, rhythmic complexities, scale passages etc..
-This leads to a vibrant discovery where the nuts and bolts of … read more »
+It is not about playing every note that may possibly be on a page of music, but sometimes adding or subtracting notes to create the effect that the music will have in performance.
+Improvisations can include changes in register, changes of mode and key, unpredictable modulations, additions of accompaniment patterns, modifying a left hand passage and composing a … read more »

 Many learners have enjoyed the study of music theory and immensely benefited from this in their musical development and progression.
 In the teaching practice of Dr Michael Spacie, music theory is not ignored but convincingly and successfully taught by Michael who is a highly qualified specialist in music literacy, and, with excellent student results.
 Music theory is always studied alongside piano studies and also at times with singing studies depending on a singer’s need.
 It adds an extra skill, which importantly increases musicianship, musical development, musical awareness, confidence and a greater understanding of music itself, thus in turn, enriching the learner and their experience of music and increasing their musical ability whether that be in performing, composing, improvising or sharing music.
 “I started off having singing/sight reading lessons with Mike, which I thoroughly enjoyed and which made me far more … read more »